-If you have any questions or comments about this Privacy Notice please contact: The Data Protection Officer, The Grange, Nutholt Lane, Ely, Cambs, CB7 4EE.
+If you have any questions or comments about this privacy notice please email firstname.lastname@example.org, or write to The Data Protection Officer, The Grange, Nutholt Lane, Ely, Cambs, CB7 4EE.

 If you believe that the organisation has not complied with your data protection rights, you can also complain to the Information Commissioner.

 What if you do not provide personal data?

 You are under no statutory or contractual obligation to provide data to East Cambridgeshire District Council during the recruitment process.